Pete's Walks - Kensworth, Flamstead, Gaddesden Row (page 1 of 2)

 Flamstead church - the Chiltern Way and Hertfordshire Way cross just outside the churchyard here

-In Flamstead I picked up the route of the Hertfordshire Way for a while.
-I cautiously crossed the alligator-infested valley south of the village (look, I met a man and his grandson 'fishing for alligators!' here once - it stands to reason they wouldn't be doing that if there weren't any alligators! :)) and followed a path across a field to reach a hedge-lined track, where I turned right.
+On reaching the end of the lane I turned right and walked through part of Flamstead, passing the church on my left.
+A quarter of a mile or so beyond the church, by a right-hand bend, I turned left onto a path that is part of the Hertfordshire Way.
+The path crossed the alligator-infested valley south of the village (look, I met a man and his grandson 'fishing for alligators!' here once - it stands to reason they wouldn't be doing that if there weren't any alligators! :)).
+After passing a wood on the left at the top of the opposite slope I looked for where the path turned left across a field.
+On the far side I reached a hedge-lined track, where I turned right.
 The track ended at a sharp corner of a lane, where the Hertfordshire Way turns left on a farm track towards Flamsteadbury and Redbourn.
 I continued ahead, though, down the lane (I could have shortened the walk by turning right here and following the lane to Trimley Bottom).

 Looking back across the alligator-infested valley to Flamstead